JoshOrndorff/recipes/text/3-entrees/basic-pow.md

 ## The Structure of a Node

-You may remember from the [hello-substrate recipe](../2-appetizers/1-hello-substrate.md) that a Substrate node has two parts.
+A Substrate node has two parts.
 An outer part that is responsible for gossiping transactions and blocks, handling [rpc requests](./custom-rpc.md), and reaching consensus.
 And a runtime that is responsible for the business logic of the chain.
 This architecture diagram illustrates the distinction.